Anomalous Wtb coupling effects in the weak radiative B-meson decay: Introduction

 Our operators (\ref{ops}) have been adjusted to generate the vertex (\ref{vertex}) in a gauge-invariant manner, without introducing extra sources of CP-violation or tree-level Flavour Changing Neutral Current (FCNC) interactions.
 The absence of tree-level FCNC in $Q_{RR}$, $Q_{LRt}$ and $Q_{LRb}$ is transparent.
 Verifying that $Q_{LL}$ is also free of tree-level FCNC requires a short calculation that is most conveniently performed in the unitary gauge when the pseudogoldstone components of $\phi$ are absent.
 The relative sign between the two parts of $Q_{LL}$ causes cancellation of FCNC couplings like $\bar{s}_L \gamma_{\mu} b_L Z^{\mu}$.
 We wish to avoid such couplings here because they would contribute at the tree level to the observed decay $\bar{B} \to X_s l^+ l^-$.

 Since our goal is testing anomalous couplings of the top quark without affecting top-less physics, the flavour structure of $Q_{RR}$, $Q_{LL}$ and $Q_{LRt}$ has been arranged in such a way that all the charged-current interactions in these operators involve the top.
 The operator $Q_{LRb}$ does not fulfill this requirement.
 It contains some $Wcb$ and $Wub$ vertices, too.
 Using $q_L$ instead of $q'_L$ in this operator would cause problems with tree-level FCNC.
-Thus, our final $\bar{B} \to X_s \gamma$ results are going to receive contributions not only from the $Wtb$ vertex (\ref{vertex}) but also from the $Wcb$ and $Wub$ parts of $Q_{LRb}$, from the $Wts$ and $\bar{t} t \gamma$ parts of $Q_{LRt}$ (see Fig.~\ref{fig:ttg} in the next section), as well as from the $Wts$ part of $Q_{LL}$.
+Thus, our final $\bar{B} \to X_s \gamma$ results are going to receive contributions not only from the $Wtb$ vertex (\ref{vertex}) but also from the $Wcb$ and $Wub$ parts of $Q_{LRb}$, from the $Wts$ and $\bar{t} t \gamma$ parts of $Q_{LRt}$ (see Fig.~\ref{fig:ttg} in the next section), from the $Wts$ part of $Q_{LL}$, and from flavour-off-diagonal field renormalization in the $\bar bb\gamma$ part of $Q_{LRb}$.
 The appearance of non-$Wtb$ interactions is an unavoidable consequence of introducing the anomalous $Wtb$ ones in a gauge-invariant manner.

 It is important to realize that the particular flavour structure of our operators should actually be set in the interaction basis, before the Yukawa matrix diagonalization.
 This can be achieved by a proper alignment of the Yukawa matrices and the couplings at the dimension-six operators.
 Here, we shall not deliberate whether such an alignment can be natural in some particular model.
 Our approach is purely phenomenological.
 Since the anomalous $Wtb$ couplings (\ref{vertex}) are going to be investigated at the LHC, we would like to know the current bounds on them from $\bar{B} \to X_s \gamma$, assuming a particular embedding (\ref{ops}) of these couplings into higher-dimensional operators.